veysiyildiz/beer-collection/README.md

 This is the Beer Collection App.
 It's built with NextJS ❤️, server-side rendering first .
 You can add beers to your collection.
 You can also give beers a rating and leave comments.

 ## Data Source
-The information about the beers is stored in a `db.json` file in the main folder of the project.
-The reason I have used a JSON file instead of utilizing a pre-existing API is to showcase my backend development skills and also show how I use NextJS API Routes and server actions.
-The second reason is to be able add comments and ratings to the beers and also showcase my ability to manipulate data and simulate a database environment.
-I have created db.json from `https://api.punkapi.com/v2/beers` endpoint deleted lots of info there and added a comments and a ratings array also to emulate a flat database structure.
+The beer details are kept in a file called `db.json` in the project's main folder.
+Instead of using an existing API, I chose to use this file to show how I handle backend tasks and use Next.js features like API Routes.
+I also added the ability to leave comments and ratings for the beers, to demonstrate how I work with data and create a database-like setup.
+I filled the db.json file by taking some information from the `https://api.punkapi.com/v2/beers` website and modifying it.
+I added delays to make it look like the app is loading, and I used both Suspense and `loading.tsx` to demonstrate different loading methods, even though it's not the best practice.
+Similarly, I included both API routes and actions to show different approaches, but in a real project, it might be better to stick with just one method for consistency.

 ## Loading and Filtering States
 I have used `react-loading-skeleton` to show a loading state as a placeholder until the data is ready, and added 500ms delay to APIs to see the loading state.
-I also added filter states and search term to searchParams as a better practice for user experience.
+I also added filter states and search term to searchParams and validation via `zod` as a better practice for user experience.
 A user can share a search/filter result page url or bookmark it to see the same results in somewhere else.

 ## Forms
 The forms in the app using `react-hook-form` and `zod`.
 It's awesome for managing the form data and validation.